ChaoningZhang/MobileSAM/README.md

 :pushpin: **A demo of MobileSAM** running on **CPU in the hugging face** is open at [demo link](https://huggingface.co/spaces/dhkim2810/MobileSAM).
 On our own Mac i5 CPU, it takes around 3s.
 On the hugging face demo, the interface and inferior CPUs make it slower but still works fine.
 Stayed tuned for a new version with more features!
 You can also run a demo of MobileSAM on your local PC with [one line of code](https://github.com/ChaoningZhang/MobileSAM/tree/master/app).

 :grapes: Media coverage and Projects that adapt from SAM to MobileSAM (Thank you all!)
-* **2023/07/03**: [joliGEN](https://github.com/jolibrain/joliGEN) supports MobileSAM for faster and lightweight masks refinement for diffusion inpainting and as GAN discriminator.
+* **2023/07/03**: [joliGEN](https://github.com/jolibrain/joliGEN) supports MobileSAM for faster and lightweight mask refinement for image inpainting with Diffusion and GAN.
 * **2023/07/03**: [MobileSAM-in-the-Browser](https://github.com/akbartus/MobileSAM-in-the-Browser) shows a demo of running MobileSAM on the browser of your local PC or Mobile phone.
 * **2023/07/02**: [Inpaint-Anything](https://github.com/qiaoyu1002/Inpaint-Anything) supports MobileSAM for faster and lightweight Inpaint Anything
-* **2023/07/02**: [Personalize-SAM](https://github.com/qiaoyu1002/Personalize-SAM) supports cMobileSAM for faster and lightweight Personalize Segment Anything with 1 Shot
+* **2023/07/02**: [Personalize-SAM](https://github.com/qiaoyu1002/Personalize-SAM) supports MobileSAM for faster and lightweight Personalize Segment Anything with 1 Shot
 * **2023/07/01**: [MobileSAM-in-the-Browser](https://github.com/akbartus/MobileSAM-in-the-Browser) makes an example implementation of MobileSAM in the browser.
 * **2023/06/30**: [SegmentAnythingin3D](https://github.com/Jumpat/SegmentAnythingin3D) supports MobileSAM to segment anything in 3D efficiently.
 * **2023/06/30**: MobileSAM has been featured by [AK](https://twitter.com/_akhaliq?lang=en) for the second time, see the link [AK's MobileSAM tweet](https://twitter.com/_akhaliq/status/1674410573075718145).
 Welcome to retweet.